NandishDPatel/PediBot/README.md

 # Please check my app at hugginf face HUB- https://huggingface.co/spaces/Satya-bit/MEDICALBOT

+# Motivation

+We have made this RAG Chatbot for Satya's sister.

+Hi, I’m Satya.
+I come from a family of doctors, especially pediatricians.
+This app is a small tribute to all the dedicated pediatricians out there—especially my sister.

+My sister is currently pursuing her Master’s in Pediatrics and handles numerous cases every day.
+Sometimes, for complex or critical cases, she needs to refer to textbooks for accurate and reliable information.

+Instead of spending time searching through Google or flipping through heavy books, this app helps her quickly fetch relevant information directly from the textbook.
+It’s designed to save time and provide accurate references in moments that matter.

 # Overview

 This project is an AI-powered Retrieval-Augmented Generation (RAG) chatbot designed to assist pediatricians with instant, context-aware medical insights.
 By leveraging advanced retrieval and language modeling techniques, the chatbot provides quick and accurate responses, supporting clinical decision-making with an average response time of under 3 seconds.